-Apart from having a leaner, more toned body from a regular practice, which will add to building confidence, a sense of achievement and growth is felt by yogis, for the dedication of practice, and a sense of being part of something bigger than the everyday issues we face.
+Apart from having a leaner, more toned body from a regular practice, which will add to building confidence, a sense of achievement and growth is felt by yogis, for the dedication of practice.
+Also, a sense of being part of something bigger than the everyday issues we face.

 (15) Yoga promotes inner strength